allaboutopensource/Nagios-XI-Check_Plugins/README.md

 You can create your own plugin or you can download from Nagios: https://exchange.nagios.org/components/com_mtree/attachment.php?link_id=3407&cf_id=24

-Once download keep the script in the tmp directory and then run the ansible playbook: ansible-playbook -i hosts check_mem.yml and you can configure the memory service in Nagios
+Once download keep the script in the tmp directory and then run the ansible playbook and you can configure the memory service in Nagios:

+ansible-playbook -i hosts check_mem.yml

 Example:
 ./check_memory.sh -u -w 80 -c 95